aafigure/aafigure/documentation/appendix.rst

 Defining the output:

     ``file_like`` <str>:
-        use the given file like object to write the output.
+        Use the given file like object to write the output.
 The object needs to support a ``.write(data)`` method.

     ``format`` <str>:
-        choose backend/output format: 'svg', 'pdf', 'png' and all bitmap formats that PIL supports can be used but only few make sense.
+        Choose backend/output format: 'svg', 'pdf', 'png' and all bitmap formats that PIL supports can be used but only few make sense.
 Line drawings have a good compression and better quality when saved as PNG rather than a JPEG.
 The best quality will be achieved with SVG,